bsygo/bimanual_handover/README.md

 - write\_bag: write the top threshold percentage data into a rosbag as TransformStamped msgs.
 - set\_intersection: publish a volume of the the intersection of the best percentage of data according to all metrics.
 The specified threshold is the percentage cutoff.
 - write\_intersection: the same as set\_intersection, but instead of publsihing a volume write the resulting transforms as TransformStamped msgs in a rosbag instead.

 Additionally, one can manually specify the option to halve the displayed volume by set\_volume by manually setting the variable "xy\_halved" or "xz\_halved" to `True` in "visualize\_workspace.py" lines 409 and 410.

 **IMPORTANT: The workspace visualize writes data always in a file named after the date and time of its startup.
 When calling multiple write operations, they will overwrite each other.
 To write into different files, restart the visualizer in between.**

 # Installation
 Workspace installation:
-- create virtualenv with: virtualenv name
+- Create virtualenv with: virtualenv name
+- Initialize a ros workspace in the virtualenv
+- Move to the src folder
-- clone git repository for bimanual\_handover and bimanual\_handover\_msgs
+- Clone git repository for bimanual\_handover and bimanual\_handover\_msgs.
+This can be done thorough `git clone git@github.com:bsygo/bimanual_handover.git` and `git clone git@github.com:bsygo/bimanual_handover_msgs.git` respectively.
-- pip install required packages
+- Pip install all required packages
-- make orocos\_kinematics\_dynamics build:
+- Get and install specific [moveit](https://github.com/bsygo/moveit/tree/pr-moveit-added-ACM-python-methods) version.
+- Get and install the [orocos\_kinematics\_dynamics](https://github.com/orocos/orocos_kinematics_dynamics).
+Make it build through:
-	- go into python\_orocos\_kdl
+	- Go into python\_orocos\_kdl
-	- comment out find\_package(pybind11 ...) and related lines in CMakeLists.txt
+	- Comment out find\_package(pybind11 ...) and related lines in CMakeLists.txt
-	- only keep add subdirectory(pybind11) and comment out the rest until pybind11\_add\_module
+	- Only keep add subdirectory(pybind11) and comment out the rest until pybind11\_add\_module
+- Get and install the [hrl\_kdl](https://amir-yazdani.github.io/post/pykdl/) repository.
+    - One might need to change a line of code in /hrl-kdl/pykdl\_utils/src/pykfl\_utils/kdl\_kiinematics.py.
+This change is at line 41.
+One has to change the line to `from pykdl_utils.kdl_parser import kdl_tree_from_urdf_model`.
+- Get and install the hand\_synergy repository.
+This is a private repository, so please ask the owner for access if interested.
+It can be found at [hand\_synergy](https://github.com/TAMS-Group/hand_synergy).
+- Get and install the [robot\_body\_filter](https://github.com/peci1/robot_body_filter) repository.
-- build workspace
+- Build workspace
-- call `python setup.py install` to install the bimanual handover package
+- Call `python setup.py install` to install the bimanual handover package